CrayLabs/SmartSim-Scaling/README.md

 ### Data aggregation

-The data aggregation tests run two applications.
+The data aggregation scaling test runs two applications.
 The first application is an MPI application that produces datasets that are added to an aggregation list.
-In the producer application, each MPI rank has a single-threaded client.
+In this producer application, each MPI rank has a single-threaded client.
 The second application is a consumer application.
 This application consumes the aggregation lists that are produced by the first application.
 The consumer application can be configured to use multiple threads for data aggregation.
-The producer and consumer applications are running at the same time.
+The producer and consumer applications are running at the same time, but the producer application waits for the consumer application to finish an aggregation list before starting to produce the next aggregation list.

-By default, the clients in the producer application perform 20 executions of the following command:
+By default, the clients in the producer application perform 100 executions of the following command:

   1) ``append_to_list`` (add dataset to the aggregation list)